 In the age of digital photography, the printed photograph is slowly becoming a thing of the past.
 Many collect daguerreotypes and tintypes from 150 years ago….these treasures that give us a glimpse of life long ago.
 Will there be images to collect from today in 150 years?
 Or, will they be lost in that cyberspace abyss?
 Remember, and don’t forget, to print out your special memories.
 Make the photo book, or put the photos in albums for your great grandchildren.
 After all, pictures do tell the story….our story.
 Now, smile and say cheese!

-Alderfer Auction of Hatfield, PA frequently sells early photographs and will feature several in their Fine Arts Sale on September 28.
+Alderfer Auction of Hatfield, PA frequently sells early photographs and featured several in their recent Fine Arts Sale.
 For more information, contact them at (215)-393-3000.
 If you have photographs you would like appraised for insurance or other purposes, contact National Appraisal Consultants, LLC at (800) 323-5996.